The 20 inexpensive and quick fix-ups below will earn you more money selling your home.

 This applies to the inside of your home as well as the outside.
 Get rid of junk even if you’re planning to take it with you.
 You want everything to look as good as possible.
 But if your home is packed full of possessions it can make your home look messy and smaller.

 Depersonalize your home so buyers can see it as theirs

 In addition to cleaning and decluttering, you should consider depersonalizing your home.
 The goal when selling is to have a buyer fall in love with your house and picture themselves living there.

 Neutralize the space by removing items such as family photos, souvenirs, religious symbols, diplomas and certificates, hobby supplies, and collections, including CDs and DVDs.

 Yard care and presentation

-Remember, the first impression and curb appeal piques a buyer’s interest.
-Even if a person isn’t an avid gardener they will appreciate the beauty of flowerbeds and shrubby.
-An untrimmed lawn is visually unappealing and so are weeds so make sure to mow often and get rid of any dandelions.
-Even in the winter, the yard needs to appear clean and tidy.
+Your home’s curb appeal and the first impression a buyer feels will pique their interest.
+Even if a person isn’t an avid gardener they will appreciate the beauty of flowerbeds and nice landscaping.
+An untrimmed lawn is unattractive and so are weeds.
+Make sure to mow often and get rid of any dandelions.
+Even in the winter, your yard needs to appear clean and tidy.

 Clean the utility room

 Put things in order, sweep the floor, and shine up all your appliances.
 A dirty furnace and hot water heater have buyers questioning how old they are.
 Even an older furnace looks newer when it’s not covered in dust.
 If your laundry room is combined with your furnace room, clean those appliances too, and clean and organize shelving, etc.

 Shin up the exterior and especially the entrance.